-Source: U.S. Energy Information Administration, AEO2016 National Energy Modeling system runs: AEO2016.d032416A, LM2016.d032516A, and HM2016.d032516A.
+Source: U.S. Energy Information Administration, AEO2017 National Energy Modeling system runs: AEO2017.d120816A, LM2017.d120816A, and HM2017.d120816A.

-To reflect uncertainty in the projection of U.S. economic growth, the AEO2016 uses High and Low Economic Growth cases to project the possible impacts of alternative economic growth assumptions on energy markets.
-The High Economic Growth case incorporates higher population, labor force and productivity growth rates than the Reference case.
+To reflect uncertainty in the projection of U.S. economic growth, the AEO2017 uses High and Low Economic Growth cases to project the possible impacts of alternative economic growth assumptions on energy markets.
+The High Economic Growth case incorporates higher population, labor force, and productivity growth rates than the Reference case.
 Due to the higher productivity gains, inflation and interest rates are lower than the Reference case.
 Investment, disposable income and industrial production are greater.
-Economic output is projected to increase by 2.8% per year between 2015 and 2040.
+Economic output is projected to increase by 2.6% per year between 2016 and 2050.
 The Low Economic Growth case assumes lower population, labor force, and productivity gains, with resulting higher prices and interest rates and lower industrial output growth.
-In the Low Economic Growth case, economic output is expected to increase by 1.6% per year over the projection horizon.
+In the Low Economic Growth case, economic output is expected to increase by 1.6% per year over the projection period.